Heavy Vehicle Mechanics Competition

 YOU SHOULD PURSUE A CAREER IN HEAVY VEHICLE MECHANICS IF YOU:

-- Have an interest in mathematics and science
+• Have an interest art and design

-- Are interested in manual work
+• Are interested in practical, hands-on work

-- Have an aptitude for mechanics
+• Have an aptitude for mechanics

 IT ALL BEGINS AT A REGIONAL COMPETITION

-The WorldSkills Australia Heavy Vehicle Mechanics Competitions begin at a grass roots level in one of 34 Australian regions.
+The WorldSkills Australia Heavy Vehicle Mechanics Competitions begin at a grass roots level in one of 42 Australian regions.
 The Heavy Vehicle Mechanics Regional Competitions test the skills and knowledge of 4000+ apprentices, trainees and students, who have the opportunity to win gold, silver and bronze medals and gain the chance to go on to compete at a national level.

 WorldSkills Australia competitions operate on a two-year cycle.
 The next Heavy Vehicle Mechanics Regional Competition rounds are now running across the country.
-2018 and 2020 are the next National Championship years.
+2023 and 2025 are the next National Championship years.

 Register your interest to compete in Heavy Vehicle Mechanics